jagregory/abrash-black-book/src/chapter-28.md

 1 that's worth knowing about; but in order to understand that, we must first look at the "don't care" aspect of color compare operation.

-As described earlier, during read mode 1 reads the color stored in the Color Compare register is compared to each of the 8 pixels at a given address in VGA memory.
+As described earlier, during read mode 1 reads, the color stored in the Color Compare register is compared to each of the 8 pixels at a given address in VGA memory.
 But—and it's a big but—any plane for which the corresponding bit in the Color Don't Care register is a 0 is always